 The Court found that the original divorce order created a trust to secure the wife’s entitlement to both child support and spousal support.
 The Court stated that this right takes priority over the creditor’s interest.
 The Court found that the trial judge was unaware of the writ when the order was made.
 Therefore, the discovery of the writ constituted a material change in circumstances which provided grounds to a variation application.
 Had the writ been known when the divorce order was made, it would likely have resulted in a different decision.
 The Court of Appeal returned the matter to the trial judge for further consideration.

-The Divorce Lawyers at Howie Johnson Barristers & Solicitors Provided Trusted Advice on Support Orders
+The Divorce Lawyers at Johnson Miller Family Lawyers Provided Trusted Advice on Support Orders

-The experienced divorce and separation lawyers at Howie Johnson Barristers & Solicitors in Windsor exclusively practice family law.
+The experienced divorce and separation lawyers at Johnson Miller Family Lawyers in Windsor exclusively practice family law.
 Our team has extensive experience assisting clients with complex matters, including property division and child support disputes.

 Our office is conveniently located in Windsor, allowing us to serve clients throughout Essex County and the surrounding areas.
 To arrange a confidential consultation with one of our family lawyers, contact us online or call us at 519-973-1500.